01abhaysharma/AzureDevOps_Project1/README.md

 Watch this hands-on video here: https://youtu.be/0QsuR-iA3BM

-# Step 6: Creating a new Service Connection in Azure DevOps:
+# Step 6: Creating a new Service Connection in Azure DevOps

 1. Navigate to your Azure DevOps project and click on "Project settings" in the bottom left corner.
 2. In the Project Settings menu, click on "Service connections" under "Pipelines".